toldo4/reinforcement-learning-frozen-lake/README.md

 # Reinforcement Learning with FrozenLake

 This project aims to explore the basic concepts of Reinforcement Learning using the `FrozenLake` environment from the OpenAI Gym library.
+View training history at https://wandb.ai/liu-chang/FrozenLake.

 ## Concepts covered: